AP Top 25: Ohio State jumps Michigan, moves to No. 2. Washington, FSU flip-flop at Nos. 4-5

 Moving into the poll was No. 23 Toledo (10-1) for the first time this season.
 The Rockets are ranked for the first time since Nov.
 1, 2015.

-Iowa is back in at No. 20 after clinching the Big Ten West championship with a 15-13 victory against Illinois.
+Iowa is back in at No. 20 after clinching the Big West championship with 15-13 victory against Illinois.

 CONFERENCE CALL